Deep Dive

 Machine-Readable Formatting

 Technical optimization including schema markup and semantic HTML.
+A foundation for AI access.

 JSON-LD structured data Semantic HTML elements Alt text on images llms.txt file